Does your Instagram account seem to be more complicated than it should be these days?

-Ideally, you are going to want 15-30 hashtags per post (if that has your head spinning CLICK HERE for our list of 95 to get your creative juices flowing)!
+Ideally, you are going to want 15-30 hashtags per post.
 They do not need to be the exact same each time.
 I like to have 2-4 lists of relevant hashtags to copy and paste depending on what my content is about.
-When picking your hashtags, stay tuned for our next blogwhere we go in-depth on a formula specifically for how to pick which hashtags to use.
+When picking your hashtags, check out another blog where we go in-depth on a formula specifically for how to pick which hashtags to use.
 Everything from using wildly popular hashtags to your own brand-specific tags.

 4. Engage.
 Engage.
 Engage.

-(this means taking the time talking to your audience!)
+(this means taking the time to talk to your audience!)